An online master’s degree in computer science is a great way to get the professional skills necessary to meet the growing demand in tech fields.

 - Full Stack Developer: Computer scientists who have mastered the database layer, software layer, and presentation layer are referred to as full stack developers.
 These professionals are prized for their technical versatility and may see upward mobility due to their broad view of a software product from start to finish.
 They are compensated quite well, with an average of $124k/year.

 This is only a small sample of the full list of career paths a computer scientist might embark on, and it’s well worth taking a bit of time to explore more resources.
 Getting started is as easy as the following 5 steps:

 - Identify your current skill and qualifications level.
 Do you hold an undergraduate degree?
 GPA over 3.0?
 Prerequisites in computer science?

-- Determine your ideal career path, and work backwards to identify which courses and specializations are required to get you there.
+- Determine your ideal career path, and work backward to identify which courses and specializations are required to get you there.

 - Research online university programs, and build a shortlist of preferred institutions.
-Make sure to check application requirements, as each institution has their own approach.
+Make sure to check application requirements, as each institution has its approach.

-- Speak with career advisors at the universities which accept you, and confirm that your aspirations can be met via the available coursework at that institution.
+- Speak with career advisors at the universities that accept you, and confirm that your aspirations can be met via the available coursework at that institution.
 Demo the LMS, if you can!

 - Enroll in graduate school, and begin your career transformation from the comfort of your own home!

 It’s hard to go wrong with a career in computer science, so long as you love problem-solving and don’t mind getting your hands dirty with the programming work.
 Best of luck on your journey!

 Pursuing an online Master’s in Computer Science differentiates you in a competitive job market.
 It blends self-taught capabilities and formal academic training, making you a more desirable candidate for tech roles.